Bryan likes to tell his children – unlike a diamond, what you do on the internet remains intact forever.

 2 – Digital Commerce

 Buying and selling everyday goods like clothes, skincare products, toys, books, food, and electronic devices, is available to anyone and everyone with internet access.
-Globally 1.66 billion people shopped online in 2017.
+Globally 2.14 billion people shopped online in 2021.
 The U.S. is one of the leading online retail markets worldwide.
-Projection expects that by next year (2019), 80% of U.S. internet users will purchase at least one item online.
+Projection expects that by the end of 2025, 291.2 million U.S. internet users will purchase at least one item online.

 Although most electronic buying and selling of goods are legitimate, there are also illegal transactions and downloads online.
 The repercussions of spending money impulsively online are more than money spent on unnecessary items.
 It creates opportunities for identity theft and scams.